Kursein-dev/kursein-bot/replit.md

 This project is a Discord bot designed to boost server engagement through two core features: a DISBOARD bump reminder system and an extensive casino game suite.
 The bump assistant automates the detection of DISBOARD server bumps and notifies users after the 2-hour cooldown, ensuring consistent server visibility.
 The casino module provides a diverse range of gambling experiences with a persistent chip economy, daily rewards, challenges, XP & leveling, VIP tiers, achievements, a progressive jackpot, a loan system, a shop, and a pet collection system.
 The bot aims to deliver both entertainment and practical utility, cultivating a more vibrant and interactive Discord community.

 ## Recent Changes (December 2025)
-- **Database Migration**: Moved runtime data from JSON files to PostgreSQL database
+- **Complete Database Migration**: Moved ALL runtime data from JSON files to PostgreSQL database
   - Data persists across deployments (no more data loss when pushing to Render)
-  - Migrated: streams_config, claims, chips, player_stats, claim_reminders
+  - Migrated ALL 20+ data types: streams_config, claims, chips, player_stats, claim_reminders, tickets, pets, jobs, loans, banks, clans, jackpot, bounties, rl_ranks, rl_profiles, verified_users, infinite_users, secret_claims, monthly_claims, daily_transfers, guild_players, profile_banners, staff_data, login_streaks
-  - JSON files kept as backups but database is now primary storage
+  - JSON files kept as automatic backups but database is now primary storage
+  - Automatic migration on first startup - detects JSON files and imports to database
 - **Stream Notifications Fixed**: Improved detection and faster checks (2 min instead of 5 min)
 - **Daily Reminders Fixed**: Now checks every 1 minute instead of 5 minutes for faster notifications
 - **Casino Odds Rebalanced**: Made games fair like real casinos with proper house edges